 Greece court dismisses charges against nine Egyptians over Pylos shipwreck

-Rights groups also argued that the defendants’ right to a fair trial was compromised by ‘incomplete’ evidence.
+Rights groups also argue that the defendants’ right to a fair trial is compromised by ‘incomplete’ evidence.

-A Greek court has dismissed charges against nine Egyptian men accused of causing a shipwreck that killed hundreds of migrants last year after a prosecutor said that Greece lacked jurisdiction.
+A Greek court has dismissed charges against nine Egyptian men accused of causing a shipwreck that killed hundreds of refugees and migrants last year after a prosecutor said Greece had no jurisdiction over the site of the mishap.

 Shortly after the trial opened on Tuesday in the southern city of Kalamata, public prosecutor Ekaterini Tsironi recommended that the charges be dismissed, saying that Greek jurisdiction could not be established because the overcrowded trawler sank outside the country’s territorial waters.